Contributing to the IntelliJ Platform

 Bug reports take little time to file and are very helpful to developers.
 This is one of the easiest contributions you can make.
 When you discover a problem with the IDE or the platform, please report it.
-Make sure you provide information about your environment (OS, JDK version), steps to reproduce the issue, as well as a written description of the problem.
-You can file a bug in our YouTrack issue tracker.
-Before submitting an issue, please search for already submitted ones describing the same problem - and if you find one, feel free to vote for it.
+Make sure you provide information about your environment (available from YouTrack issue tracker.
+Before submitting an issue, please search for already submitted ones describing the same problem — and if you find one, feel free to vote for it.menu), steps to reproduce the issue, as well as a written description of the problem.
+You can file a bug in our

 Help Triage Existing Bug Reports

-Over the years, users have submitted thousands of issues to the IntelliJ issue tracker.
+Over the years, users have submitted thousands of issues to the IntelliJ IDEA issue tracker.
 Many of the unresolved issues are no longer applicable to the latest version of IntelliJ IDEA, are duplicates, or require additional information to be resolved.
 Leaving comments notifying about the status of such issues helps the team keep the issue tracker clean and useful for everyone.

 Write a Plugin

 One of the best ways to contribute a larger piece of code, adding extra functionality to IntelliJ IDEA or any of the other IntelliJ Platform-based IDEs, is by writing a plugin.
 You can submit a plugin to the JetBrains Marketplace, making it available for all users.
 When writing a plugin, you have control over the code and don't need to sign the contribution agreement.

 Submit a Patch